Venue: The Boardroom, Salford Civic Centre, Chorley Road, Swinton. View directions

 Salford City Council - Record of Decision

-I, Councillor Derek Antrobus, Lead Member for Planning and Sustainable Development, in exercise of the powers contained within the Council Constitution, do hereby authorise the making of the Traffic Regulation Order to introduce ‘Prohibition and Restriction of Waiting, on Overdale and Linksway, Swinton South’ Order 2019.
+I, Councillor Antrobus, Lead Member for Planning and Sustainable Development, in exercise of the powers contained within the Council Constitution, do hereby authorise the making of the Traffic Regulation Order to introduce ‘CITY OF SALFORD (ROSTON ROAD, SALFORD) (PROHIBITION OF WAITING) ORDER 2019-20.’

 Assessment of Risk:

-No Waiting at Any Time, Prohibition of Waiting and advisory parking bay will be marked out in accordance with the Traffic Signs Manual and Traffic Sign Regulations and General Directions.
+The restrictions will be marked out in accordance with the Traffic Signs Manual and Traffic Sign Regulations and General Directions.
+(TSRGD 2016).